linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 - Introduction to the tech ecosystem: containerisation, Kubernetes, Argo Workflows
 - The structure of an Argo workflow; workflow concepts
-- Building and running workflows from the UI
+- Creating and running workflows from the UI
-- Building and running workflows from the command line
+- Creating and running workflows from the command line
 - Monitoring your running workflows - how to view logs and get Kubernetes events
 - How the Topo workflows are structured – example using the standardising workflow
 - The codebase (containers) behind the Topo workflows